euclidthedark/understanding-make-files/README.md

 ##### Important Notes:
 1) To run a specifc target, run `make <target>`
-2) if the target has prerequiste files, it will not run if those files do not exist.
+2) if the target has prerequiste commands, it will not run if those commands do not exist.
+     - the prereq option -l<name> will look to see if <name>.so or <name>.a
+     exist.